 It’s not long since we celebrated our Golden Jubilee – half a century here in West Dorset.
 So much to be grateful for!
 But we face the future too.
 We believe now is the time to ask our friends for support towards our next fifty years.

 The Othona Gold Appeal aims to secure our future at this Dorset centre.
 We’ve always been a charity that keeps its charges low and its doors open to all.
 So we rarely make much of a surplus.
 But old buildings don't look after themselves.
 Sometimes they need more than make-do-and-mend.
 And that’s where our lack of funds is a serious problem.

 Beloved Buildings Have Seen Better Days

 At the moment, for example, we are replacing the dilapidated art and craft building with a new Four Seasons Studio.
-We’ll stretch our reserves to the limit to build it.
-But we’re going ahead in trust that new money will be forthcoming.
-Construction begins later this year.
+We are still fundraising and aim to start building by 2020.

 And Community House, our main building, is nearly a hundred years old, with all the maintenance headaches that implies.
 Without major investment before long, to keep the place welcoming and fit for purpose, we may struggle to remain viable at all.